Health Insurance Requirements

 - United Chinese Plan, United Healthcare (Scholars from China only): New York Service Center for Chinese Study Fellows

-J-1 scholars receiving University of Nevada health insurance are required to buy an additional coverage for Medical Evacuation and Repatriation to their home country.
-This insurance can be purchased from the following providers:
+J-1 exchange visitors receiving University of Nevada health insurance are required to buy an additional coverage for Medical Evacuation and Repatriation to their home country.
+This insurance can be purchased from the following providers or any others you find: